moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 --8<-- 'code/builders/tutorials/oracles/phala/define-chain.ts'
 ```

 You'll also see two arrays of contract addresses at the top of `feeder.ts`.
 The first array, named `mainnetFeedContracts` refers to Ethereum mainnet aggregator contract addresses, and you can leave that untouched.
 The second array, named `aggregatorContracts ` still contains the addresses of the aggregator contracts on the Demo EVM ContainerChain.
-You should erase this array such that is empty.
-We'll return to it and add in the contract addresses of our aggregator contracts specific to our own EVM ContainerChain once they are deployed.
+You should erase this array such that it is empty.
+We'll return to it later and add the contract addresses of our aggregator contracts specific to our own EVM ContainerChain once they are deployed.

 Once you're finished editing, your `feeder.ts` file should resemble the below: